Solved: Windows 10 BSOD video TDR failure (nvlddmkm.sys) Nvidia

-The most common reason for this issue is that due to incompatible graphics card drivers or graphics device is being overloaded beyond its capabilities.
+The most common reason for this issue is due to incompatible graphics card drivers or graphics devices is being overloaded beyond its capabilities.
 Also system file corruption, Misconfiguration of Windows Update driver conflict, also cause this video_tdr_failure BSOD on windows 10.

-First of all Disconnect, all external devices include printer, scanner, external HDD.
+First of all Disconnect, all external devices include printers, scanners, and external HDD.
 And restart Windows check if its started normally then one of the external devices causing the problem for you.

-With regular windows updates, Microsoft release several bug fixes to fix the different problem on windows 10.
-So Make sure the latest Windows updates installed on your device.
+With regular windows updates, Microsoft release several bug fixes to fix the different problems on windows 10.
+So Make sure the latest Windows updates are installed on your device.
 Or you can Install the latest updates from settings, update & Security, check for updates button.